AbirAahammed/E-card/Meetings/Videos/readme.md

 Meetings are composed of individual requirements, requirements for a particular or each individual team member to complete.
 Alongside, team requirements where everyone must resolve or aid in completion of the task by completion of the meeting.

+# Demo

+We have a screen recording demo for Sprint 2 of the use of the application from [here](https://www.youtube.com/watch?v=KzYLWNqLeZw&feature=youtu.be).

 ## January 20th, 2:45pm

 [Video part 1](https://www.youtube.com/watch?v=B0__YGL-W8w&feature=youtu.be), [Video part 2](https://www.youtube.com/watch?v=yonAxN1TaX0&feature=youtu.be)